pavloshargan/SoundTrack/README.md

 python3 train.py
 ```

-To run on a video with default checkpoints:
+To run on a video with default checkpoint:
 ```
 python3 demo.py /path/to/video.mp4
 ```